dotnet/docs/docs/porting/libraries.md

   - [Getting Started](https://github.com/nunit/docs/wiki/Installation)
   - [Blog post about migrating from MSTest to NUnit](http://www.florian-rappl.de/News/Page/275/convert-mstest-to-nunit)

 Currently, MSTest does not run on .NET Core.
 If you're using MSTest, you'll have to migrate to xUnit or NUnit.
+It's also important to know that .NET Core itself is tested using xUnit.
 If you've been using Xunit or Nunit to write your tests for your library, great!

 ## Recommended approach to porting